pereznetworks/A-Course-Rating-API/README.md

 # For the Reviewer, or any daring developer:

+- this project is setup for Project 11 Meet Expectations and Extra features

 - to get started with this project, do these setup tasks:

   - 1:) download a copy of this repo